Interested parties and investors are requested to read the following Important Statements in full.

 The Company notes that an Inferred Resource has a lower level of confidence than an Indicated Resource and that the JORC Code 2012 advises that to be an Inferred Resource it is reasonable to expect that the majority of the Inferred Resource would be upgraded to an Indicated Resource with continued exploration.
 Based on advice from relevant Competent Persons, the Company has a high degree of confidence that the Inferred Resources reported at Foster Mine will upgrade to an Indicated Resource with further exploration work.

-The Company believes it has a reasonable basis for making the above forward looking statement, based on the information contained in this website and, in particular, the JORC Code 2012 and the Mineral Resource for 85H, Foster South and Warren recorded in the Company’s Prospectus dated 22 April 2021 and released to the ASX pre-quotation of the company's shares.
+The Company believes it has a reasonable basis for making the above forward looking statement, based on the information contained in this website and, in particular, the JORC Code 2012 and the Mineral Resource for 85H, Foster South and Warren recorded in the Company’s Prospectus dated 22 April 2021 and released to the ASX on 11 June 2021.

 The information on this website that relates to the East Cooee Exploration Target is based on information compiled by Mr. Aaron Wehrle.
 Mr. Wehrle is a Member of The Australasian Institute of Mining and Metallurgy, is a full time employee of Lunnon Metals, a shareholder and holds options and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
 Mr. Wehrle consents to the inclusion in the report of the matters based on their information in the form and context in which it appears.